Rider Guide

 SHUTTLE SERVICE

 A shuttle service will be provided along the West Rim Drive only and will only transport people, not bikes.
-There will be pick-up/drop-op locations at Park HQ, Rim Village, and North Junction.
-There will be multiple shuttles in a constant rotation throughout the day to help move as many people as quickly as possible, however, keep in mind, the shuttle can only move as fast as traffic will allow and there will be some cyclists on West Rim Drive which can slow the shuttle down.
+There will be pick-up/drop-off locations at Park HQ, Rim Village, and North Check in (first pullout on the left of East Rim Drive near North Junction).
+There will be multiple shuttles in a constant rotation throughout the day to help move as many people as quickly as possible; however, keep in mind, the shuttle can only move as fast as traffic will allow, and there will be some cyclists on West Rim Drive which can slow the shuttle down.
 Please be patient.

 RIDE SAFETY

-Please be aware this ride, although not long at approximately 25 miles, has steep inclines and declines.
-With roughly 3,500 feet in net elevation gain this ride is for intermediate to advanced riders.
+Please be aware that this ride, although not long at approximately 25 miles, has steep inclines and declines.
+With roughly 3,500 feet in net elevation gain, this ride is for intermediate to advanced riders.
 Exercise caution on downhill grades, as speeds of over 40 mph are likely, which can cause injury or death in the event of a crash.
+For this reason, a speed limit of 35 MPH will be required.
 Be alert for less-experienced riders.
-Stay well-hydrated, as inclines are steep and long, and you will be riding at elevations above 5,000 feet where the air is thinner.
+Stay well-hydrated, as inclines are steep and long, and you will be riding at elevations above 6,500 feet where the air is thinner.
 Apply sunscreen liberally, as skin exposed to UV rays at higher elevations can receive severe sunburn.

 EMERGENCY NUMBER (9-1-1)

-While cell phone service is spotty within park boundaries at Crater Lake National Park, dialing 9-1-1 will still work in case of an emergency no matter your location.
-Today’s technology can provide a 9-1-1 operator your location where they can easily dispatch help to your location, even if you don’t actually talk to a person.
+While cell phone service is spotty within park boundaries at Crater Lake National Park, dialing 9-1-1 will still work in case of an emergency, no matter your location.
+Today’s technology can provide a 9-1-1 operator with your location, where they can easily dispatch help to your location, even if you don’t actually talk to a person.

 ELECTRIC BIKES

-While this is a pedestrian friendly event, we realize you may need some assistance from time to time.
+While this is a pedestrian-friendly event, we realize you may need some assistance from time to time.
 We do allow E-bikes with a Pedal Assist where the assist is only activated through a pedaling action and is limited to relatively low speeds.
 In order to keep this event vehicle free, we do not allow any bikes to be self-propelled.
-If your bike comes with an optional throttle, we ask that you disable the throttle before getting on the course so that you do not accidently use it.
-If you have additional questions whether your electric bike is allowed, please contact us.
+If your bike comes with an optional throttle, we ask that you disable the throttle before getting on the course so that you do not accidentally use it.

-Individuals with disabilities may utilize an e-bike for the Ride the Rim event without pedaling if they have an impairment which prevents them from pedaling.
+Individuals with disabilities may utilize an e-bike for the Ride the Rim event without pedaling if they have an impairment that prevents them from pedaling.

 BIKE RENTALS